JoshuaVylas/Project-1-Week-13---Joshua-Vylasek/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.

+We will use Ansible yml files to automate this task Here is a quick run down of the following:

-The following: Will install Elk
+The following: Will install ELK.
+ELK is a combination of programs that will help us monitor out systems and data.
   - Project-1-Week-13---Joshua-Vylasek/Ansible/Install-Elk.yml

 The following: Will install Filebeat on web servers so we can gather log data
   - Project-1-Week-13---Joshua-Vylasek/Ansible/Filebeat-Playbook.yml

-The following: Will | Will install metricbeat so we can can keep an eye on our processes.
+The following: Will | Will install metricbeat on web servers so we can can keep an eye on our processes.
   - Project-1-Week-13---Joshua-Vylasek/Ansible/Metricbeat-Playbook.yml

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use